LeGend077/framework-docs/README.md

 # What's Next?

-> It is the V1.0 of the Framework.
-More features will come in V2.0!
+> It is the V1.05 Beta of the Framework.
+More features will come in V1.1!
 Tell me bugs at discord or on github.
 Tell me if you want Mojang font tutorial.